fwhoami/weather-app/README.md

 It project was hosted on Netlify.
 For demo, please visit - https://deluxe-marshmallow-8e7b6c.netlify.app/

 ## Description
 This application uses data from the OpenWeatherMap API - https://openweathermap.org/.
 It does not store any data from the user.

-## How to get started
-Visit the site and enter your location to know the current weather and upcoming weather.
+This app's primary function is to display weather data and forecast for the user's selected city.
+Also, this program does not collect or store any user data, and it does not have any integrated tracking on cookies on the site.

 ## Functionality
 1. User can search for many major cities, but small towns are not available.